 One More Thing.
 If you can, it is highly recommended that you keep or get Excel for Mac 2011 on your computer for development and training purposes.
 Different Excel for Mac versions can exist on the same computer as EMAGENIT does just that.
 The concept is to develop in 2011 and then run the code in Excel for Mac 2016.
 Do not stress if you do not have access to 2011, however, we will show you how to get up and running in the 2016 version.

-When we are running our public seminars and webinars, we toggle between two computers in class to cover both the Mac and Windows differences where necessary.
+When we are running our public training workshops and live online courses, we toggle between two computers in class to cover both the Mac and Windows differences where necessary.
 A lot of times, simple version instruction is sufficient to deal with minor issues.
 When performing our Excel for Mac training as an onsite, we will exclude the Windows only VBA components from the instruction unless otherwise instructed.